Okay, a question has been asked amongst my friends, and no one seems to know the answer: What is the physiological purpose of the hymen?

 Medically speaking, however, the concept of an "intact" hymen is a myth.
 That's because hymens vary in shape, size, and thickness.
 Among the multiple possibilities are hymens that surround the entire vaginal entrance, with an open space in the center (called an annular hymen), and hymens that appear open with a thin line of skin down the middle (a septate hymen).
 Most hymens don't fully cover the vaginal entry so that menstrual fluid can leave the body.
 In rare instances, the hymen can be thick, covering the entire vaginal opening (an imperforate hymen).
 This kind of hymen may not allow a woman to menstruate, have penetration during sexual activity, or have anything inserted into her vagina.
 Often, a health care provider can correct this with a simple incision.
 However, if there's cyclic build up of the uterine lining, but no menstrual flow, the vagina will fill with blood that can back up into the uterus, and a provider may need to be seen immediately.

-In addition, if a woman's hymen is stretched or torn, she may experience pain or bleeding that generally lasts for a short period of time (see Hymen stretching).
-Or, she may not show any "signs" or have any discomfort at all (check out Questioning girlfriend's virginity in Alice's Sexual and Reproductive archive).
+In addition, if a hymen is stretched or torn, pain or bleeding may occurr that generally lasts for a short period of time (read Hymen stretching).
+Or, there may not be any "signs" or discomfort at all (check out Questioning girlfriend's virginity in the Go Ask Alice!
+Sexual and Reproductive Health archive).

 Hope this answers your question and adds to your friendly conversations.Alice!